MCDReforged/MCDReforged/docs/README.md

 The document will be generated in `docs/build/html/` in zh_CN

-If you want to switch the language, modify line 72 in `docs/source/conf.py` or set the value of environment variable `READTHEDOCS_LANGUAGE`
+If you want to switch the language, set the value of environment variable `READTHEDOCS_LANGUAGE`

 ## Update zh_CN translation